ericcj/amz_sp_api/README.md

 ### 2. Get the authorization code:

-After your customer authorizes your app, they'll be redirected to the `redirect_uri`, and the authorization code will be appended to it as a query parameter named `spapi_oauth_code`.
+After authorizing your, you'll be redirected to the `redirect_uri`, and the authorization code will be appended to it as a query parameter named `spapi_oauth_code`.
 You should capture this code from the callback request at your `redirect_uri`.

 ### 3. Exchange the authorization code for a refresh token: